Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • 400 g honey.

-The components should be mixed and boiled over low heat for no more than 5 minutes, then strain.
-The remedy should be taken 3 times a day before meals, 1 tbsp. l.
-The course of treatment lasts 7-10 days.
+The ingredients should be mixed and simmered over low heat for no more than 5 minutes, then strain.
+Take the product 3 times a day before meals, 1 tbsp. l.
+The course of treatment lasts 7–10 days.

 • nettle - 100 g,